Grassfarming

 the benefits of meat and dairy products

-has demonstrated a multitude of benefits in animal studies, including
+demonstrated a multitude of benefits in animal studies, including fat reduction,

-fat reduction, increase in lean muscle mass, reduced risk of diabetes,
+increase in lean muscle mass, reduced risk of diabetes, reversal of arteriosclerosis,

-16 different types of CLA, each with a slightly different molecular shape.
+different types of CLA, each with a slightly different molecular shape.
+New

-New research reveals that each type of CLA has a different set of benefits.
+research reveals that each type of CLA has a different set of benefits.
+The

-The type of CLA most abundant in meat and dairy products (referred to
+type of CLA most abundant in meat and dairy products (referred to by chemists

 (Information gleaned from abstracts

-and coveted in the world.
-Now there's another reason to seek them out:
+coveted in the world.
+Now there's another reason to seek them out: they're

-they're especially high in cancer-fighting CLA .
-A 1998 survey found that
+especially high in cancer-fighting CLA .
+A 1998 survey found that CLA levels

-CLA levels in French cheese range from 5.3 to 15.8 mg/g of fat.
-American
+in French cheese range from 5.3 to 15.8 mg/g of fat.
+American cheese from conventional

 Fortunately, cheese from American pasture-based dairies